hadley/adv-r/dsl.md

 ### Known symbols

-This time we're going to create that environment with a function, because it's going to be slightly different for every invocation.
-We'll start by creating an environment that allows us to convert the special latex symbols used for Greek.
-This is the same basic trick used in `subset` to make it possible to select column ranges by name (`subset(mtcars, cyl:wt)`): we just bind a name to a string in a special environment.
+Our first step is to create an environment that allows us to convert the special latex symbols used for Greek, e.g. `pi` to `\pi`.
+This is the same basic trick used in `subset` to make it possible to select column ranges by name (`subset(mtcars, , cyl:wt)`): we just bind a name to a string in a special environment.

+First we create than environment by creating a named vector, converting that vector into a list, and then turn that list into an environment.

 ```r
 greek <- c(